juhoinkinen/Annif-wiki/Getting-started.md

 # Troubleshooting, questions and discussion

 Check out the [[Annif-users -mailing list/forum | https://groups.google.com/forum/#!forum/annif-users]] and feel free to join the discussion or ask questions!
+Also see [[Annif-tutorial | https://github.com/NatLibFi/Annif-tutorial]] for comprehensive video instructions and exercises to help learn Annif features!